SHOWING 1 - 1 OF 1 RESULTS

-The Family Child Care Program at Grand Forks AFB, ND is offered as an alternative to the Child Development Center or Youth Center and provides care for children 6 weeks to 12 years of age in the provider's home.
-Anyone providing care in base housing for one or more children of another person for more than 10 hours a week on a regular basis MUST be licensed.
-All training is free, includes an extensive licensing process, CPR, First Aid, Child Development, Curriculum Planning, Health and Safety, Food Handlers certification, 15 training modules and business set-up.
+The Family Child Care Program at Grand Forks AFB, ND provides care for children 2 weeks to 12 years of age in the provider's home.
+Anyone providing care in base housing for another person’s child for more than 10 hours a week MUST be licensed.
+Training is free through the Child and Youth Programs.
+Orientation includes an extensive licensing process, CPR, First Aid, Curriculum Planning, Health and Safety procedures, Food Handlers certification, 15 training modules and business organization.
 Mandatory background and reference checks are conducted, all homes are inspected by Public Health, Safety and Fire as well as the FCC Coordinator before a license is issued.
+The MSG commander signs the renewable 1 year license after all requirements have been completed.
+Each provider can provide care of up to 6 children with no more than 2 under the age of 2 including his/her own.
+Monthly inspections of each home are conducted by the FCC Coordinator.
 Health records on all family members are maintained and each provider is required to have Liability insurance.

 The Grand Forks AFB Child Development Center respects and supports the ideals, cultures, and values of families in their task of nurturing children, advocate for children, families, and the early childhood professionals within all programs.

-Special Needs CareFor families that have a child or children with special needs, concerns as to the child care professionals ability to care for that child or children is a concern.
-Grand Forks AFB has an Inclusion Action Team (IAT) that usually consists of the following individuals; Special Needs Coordinator, medical provider and Child & Youth personnel.
+Special Needs CareFor families that have a child or children with special needs, concerns as to the child care professional’s ability to care for that child or children is a concern.
+Grand Forks AFB has an Inclusion Action Team (IAT) that consists of professionals working in the field of child and youth development, early intervention, medical, legal, family support services, therapy, special and general education or related fields.
 The IAT, along with the parent, will begin a placement process.
 This process begins with screening questions related to the educational and/or medical needs of the child answered by parents when they apply for care.
 The IAT reviews all documentation to ensure accommodation of the child's need can be met.
 Parents can attend planning meetings, however, they are not considered part of the IAT.
 The base installation commander has the final say on placement in a DoD-operated child care program.
-For additional information on the IAT or the process, contact the Child Development Center at 701-747-3042 or the EFMP Coordinator at 701-747-4484.
+For additional information on the IAT or the process, contact the Child Development Center at 701-747-3042.

-Youth sponsorship allows youth ages 5 to 18 to have a point of contact for inbound "Warriors of the North" youth.
+Youth Sponsorship ProgramYouth sponsorship allows youth ages 5 to 18 to have a point of contact for inbound "Warriors of the North" youth.
 The program "Sponsor Pen Pals" assist participants from other bases help make their move/transition easier by sending them a welcome letter and a sponsor kit.
-If you are interested in a Youth Sponsorship Application please contact the Youth Center at 701-747-5031.
+If you are interested in a Youth Sponsorship Application please contact the Youth Center at 701-747-3150.

 Youth EmploymentEmployment opportunities for youth on base are limited.
 Waiting tables, bagging groceries at the commissary, and fast food positions are available through Non Appropriated Funds (NAF), AAFES and the commissary (DECA).
 Youth summer hire programs may or may not be offered each year depending on funding.

-The Youth Activities Center at Grand Forks AFB offers a wide variety of sports, leisure, educational and social programs planned by teams of caring, knowledgeable professionals who plan developmentally-appropriate programs responsive to the unique needs, abilities, and interests of children.
+Youth CenterThe Youth Center at Grand Forks AFB offers a wide variety of sports, leisure, educational and social programs planned by teams of caring, knowledgeable professionals who plan developmentally-appropriate programs responsive to the unique needs, abilities, and interests of children.
 These Grand Forks AFB Youth Center professionals are trained to foster a sense of independence, trust, and responsibility within each child through understanding and respectful interactions.

 Activities and programs change monthly.
-Please call the Youth Center at 701-747-3151 for a current schedule of events.
+Please call the Youth Center at 701-747-3150 for a current schedule of events.
 The professional and passionate staff plan programs that focus on both individual and group interests of youth and teens.
 All staff members are continuously trained in CPR/First Aid and youth development.
 Activities focus on sports and fitness, education and career development, the arts, health, life skills, and character as well as leadership development.
 A variety of regular activities include field trips, fun nights, specialty camps, pre-teen activities, dance and karate instructional classes, clinics, and lock-ins.

-Some of the activities offered throughout the year may include the following;
+Some of the activities offered throughout the year may include the following:

 The Youth Center is accredited by the Council On Accreditation (COA) and is certified by the Department of Defense to operate the School Age Care Program (SAC) and Youth Programs.
 The facility is an affiliate of the Boys and Girls Club of America (BGCA).
 Youth are offered opportunities to participate in programs that build character and leadership development, support their education and career development, expand health and life skills, support emerging technological skills, and incorporate arts, sports, fitness, and recreation.
 These programs rely heavily on partnerships with the BGCA and 4-H to provide programming options, in which military youth can grow, learn, and thrive.

 The Grand Forks AFB Youth Center complies with AFI34-144, the AF Youth Programs Inspection Criteria and with Council for Accreditation.
-Additional policies, immunization requirements and parent information can be obtained by calling the Youth Center at 701-747-5031.
+Additional policies, immunization requirements and parent information can be obtained by calling the Youth Center at 701-747-3150.

 Contact the Child Development Center at 701-747-3042 for current program status.

-Hourly Care is currently suspended.
-It is offered on a first come first serve basis, please call the center at 701-747-3042 for additional information.
+Hourly care is offered for $7/hour per child.
+Care is scheduled on a first come first serve basis, please call the Child Development center at 701-747-3042 for additional information.
 Even when the enrollment is at capacity, programs sometimes have hourly care available when regular enrolled children are away on vacation or out for other reasons.
 Reservations for hourly care may be made up to two weeks in advance.

-The School Age Program -- Offered for children in K - 8th grade.
+The School Age Program is offered for children in K - 8th grade.
 Children can participate in the Before School Care Program, the After School Care Program or both the Before and After School Care programs.
-Children can be transported to the elementary/middle school on base.
-Childcare fees are based on house hold income.
-Summer Adventure & Play is a summer day care program that offers a wide variety of summertime activities and curriculum that includes swimming, field trips, roller skating and bowling.
-The Grand Forks Air Force Base Youth Center Torch Club is a chartered small group leadership and service club for youth ages 11 to 13.
-Torch Club members learn to elect officers and work together to plan and implement activities in the following areas: Service to the Youth Center and Community, Education, Health and Fitness and Social Recreation.
+Children are transported to the elementary/middle school on base.
+Childcare fees are based on total family income and you can enroll on militarychildcare.com.
+Summer Camp is a program that offered during the out of school summer months that has a wide variety of activities and curriculum that includes swimming, field trips, roller skating and bowling.
+For more information and enrollment questions, please call 701-747-3150.

 The Keystone Club is a charter club for teens ages 14-18.
 Members elect their own officers and the club is designed to assist teen members become productive citizens and leaders.
 The club focuses on 6 program areas: Service to Club & Community, Leadership Development, Education and Career Exploration, Unity, Free Enterprise, and Social Recreation.